-An educated citizenry is essential.
-This course is designed to help students enhance their civic knowledge and skills.-.The course takes students beyond the foundational study of government structures and history and focuses on the roles and responsibilities of citizenship at the local community, state, and national levels.
+An educated citizen is essential.
+This course is designed to help students enhance their civic knowledge and skills.
+The course takes students beyond the foundational study of government structures and history and focuses on the roles and responsibilities of citizenship at the local community, state, and national levels.
 Students will learn how each level works in order to "promote the general welfare" and what that means with regards to legal, social and economic policy.
+Federal and local elections, public policy and current events will be a major focus of the course.
 The Town of Chelmsford and its governance will be a significant focus of our studies.
 Students will explore the various, often competing perspectives regarding major policy issues facing our citizens today, and how to analyze, deliberate, and discuss the issues and the arguments from those different viewpoints.
-We will consider the role that a "free press", media and social media play in our political past, present and future.
-Emphasis will be placed on a classroom community in which dialogue and respectful debate occur in order to enhance a student's capacity to communicate, as both an active speaker and listener.
-Students will participate in a dynamic classroom environment that encourages civil discourse, collaboration, inquiry, experiential learning (visits to the Town Hall and State House) and connects them with elected officials and community representatives.